The Ultimate Guide to Curly Hair Care

 3.

 Avoid heat.
-Hairdryers and hot tools are the biggest culprits for stripping hair of its moisture.
+Blow drying and hot tools are the biggest culprits for stripping hair of moisture.

-Embracing and caring for curly hair means understanding its unique needs and using the right techniques and products.
+Embracing and caring for curly hair is about understanding its unique needs and using the right techniques and products.
 By following the routines and tips outlined in this guide, you'll be well on your way to achieving defined, frizz-free curls.
 Remember, consistency and practice are key.
-At APART, we're here to help you on your curly hair journey.
+At APART, we're here to support you on your curly hair journey.